ahmedcodein/tictactoe/README.md

 5. Now select save
 6. Wait for couple of minutes to the website to go online

-The author follows the following procedure to clone from the GiTHub repo into Gitpod:
+The following procedure is implemented to clone from the GiTHub repo into Gitpod:

 1. Go to your repositories
 2. Click on the new created project repository